iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 local_ch = eax # 540
 ~~~

-We you read the code above as I have explained the next few instructions executed allow the program to print `Password` and ask for user password input.
+We you read the code above, the next few instructions executed allow the program to print `Password` and ask for user password input.
 Hence no need to explain them twice.

-After the user has keyed in his password which was stored at variable `local_10h`, it is then moved to register `eax` and then compared to the value stored at variable `local_ch`.
+After the user has keyed in his password, it is stored at variable `local_10h`.
+Then later moved to register `eax`, which is compared to the value stored at variable `local_ch`.

 ![image15](/assets/img/blog/2018-09-06/image16.png){: id="cmp" .centered}

-If both values are equal the next instruction executed will lead to printing `Good password` and that would result in us successfully solving the challenge.
-But if they are not equal it will take a jump to address `0xa62` which I think will end up printing `Bad password` as we had seen before while running the program.
+If both values are equal, the next instruction executed will print `Good password`, resulting in us successfully solving the challenge.
+But if they are not equal, it will take a jump to address `0xa62`, which I think will print the string `Bad password` as we had seen before while running the program.

-If you check the compare instruction you can see we have our password at two variables; `local_10h` and `local_ch`.
+If you check the compare instruction, you can see we have our password at two variables; `local_10h` and `local_ch`.
 Where we already know the value for variable `local_ch`.

 So our password is **`540`**.